Updated August 2026

 When the EOT is set up, the number of shareholding directors or employees must not make up more than 40% of the total employee count for the company or group.

-Additional EOT eligibility criteria - Introduced in 2024
+Additional EOT eligibility criteria - Introduced from October 2024

-Following a government consultation originally announced in 2023, several new EOT qualifying rules came into effect towards the end of 2024.
+Following a government consultation launched in 2023, several new EOT qualifying rules took effect for disposals made on or after 30 October 2024 (Autumn Budget 2024, later confirmed in Finance Act 2025).
 These rules are intended to prevent the EOT route being used for the wrong reasons – the good news is, if your business is suitable for an EOT, these rules are unlikely to affect you.

 Existing shareholder control